Gussi/ATVR/README.md

-# ATVR
+# ÁTVR

-This is a simple python script for scraping the **only** Icelandic liquor store.
+A succinct little Python script for scraping the [Icelandic liquor store](https://www.vinbudin.is) and depositing ~~the cheapest way to get drunk~~ the data into a SQL database.